 Note: These data support a variety of disciplines including, but not limited to, meteorology, hydrology, climatology, oceanography, climate and global change related disciplines.

-Fixed platform station: An observing station on a platform at a fixed site in shallow water.
+Fixed platform station: An observing station on a platform at a fixed site in shallow water. (see also Anchored platform station)

 Fixed sea station: An ocean weather ship or a station situated on a lightship, a fixed or anchored platform, a small island or in certain coastal areas.